hollinrakedp/PyDTATransferLog/README.md

 - **File Verification**: Generate SHA-256 checksums for transferred files to ensure data integrity.
 - **Archive Content Logging**: View and log the contents of archived files without extraction, providing visibility into packaged data.
 - **Transfer History**: Built-in log viewer to review past transfers with filtering and search capabilities.
-- **Flexible Interface**: User-friendly GUI with drag-and-drop support and an experimental command-line interface for automation.
+- **Flexible Interface**: User-friendly GUI with tabbed interface and command-line interface for automation.
 - **Cross-Platform Compatibility**: Works on Windows and Linux operating systems.
 - **Customizable Logging**: Configure log format, location, and naming conventions through a simple configuration file.